InsanityCheck/LLamaArcFinetune/README.md

 ##### The LoRA Adapter

-Using a LoRA adapter is simple, we load the model and then create the adapter using the `get_peft_model` function.
+Using a LoRA adapter is simple, we load the model and then create an adapter using the `get_peft_model` function.

 ```python
 #create PEFT LoRA model